-- E. No person shall provoke or entice an animal from the property of its Owner or keeper for the purpose of engaging the animal in an animal fight. - F. No person shall sell, receive, possess, transport, loan, or give away any animals fighting paraphernalia.
+- B. No person shall own, possess, rear, breed, train, buy, sell, transport, or advertise or otherwise offer to sell any fighting cock, fighting dog, or another fighting animal; - C. No person shall be present at any such fight without attempting to interfere with or stop such contest or display. - D. It is unlawful to own, equip, or sponsor an animal for the purpose of having it participate in animal fighting, including for purposes of monetary gain or entertainment. - E. No person shall provoke or entice an animal from the property of its Owner or keeper for the purpose of engaging the animal in an animal fight. - G. No person shall sell, receive, possess, transport, loan, or give away any animals fighting paraphernalia.

-5.12 POISONING
+5.10 POISONING